-Infamous webcomic purporting to be an autobiographical account of a white African boy who was adopted by a family of Jews.
-Let's put it this way: instead of linking to a few other webcomics, it links to a white supremacist website called Stormfront.
+Billy the Heretic is an infamous webcomic purporting to be an autobiographical account of a white African boy who was adopted by a family of Jews.
+Let's put it this way: instead of linking to a few other webcomics, it links to the infamous white supremacist website Stormfront.
 The creator has described it as "the white nationalist's Dilbert".

 If you want to take a look, here it is.